4 min read

 Mandatory reporting to the Australian Government involves eligible organizations making a modern slavery statement.
 However, with only one reporting period completed and no defined format, many companies are still grappling with what a modern slavery statement should include.

-Patrick Shiels, Senior Account Executive at Robobai, said modern slavery reports currently look very different across organizations as they get to know their supply chains and the new legislation.
+Patrick Shiels, Senior Account Executive at RobobAI, said modern slavery reports currently look very different across organizations as they get to know their supply chains and the new legislation.

 Modern slavery is a fairly new piece of legislation, so most organizations have only reported once and they’re now preparing to submit their second report,” Patrick said.